KaylaNguyen/IceCreamShop/README.md

 # IceCreamShop
-A game where user can make icecream that match with the order to earn points.
+A game where user can make ice-creams that match with the order to earn points.

 The game implements linkedlist, queue and stack data structure